 #4 PROJECT TYPES: Know what kind of projects you want to do and what that means for income potential and time

 The simplest version is getting paid an hourly rate to execute specific tasks.
 The challenge with this kind of freelancing work is that hourly work often is commoditized and competitive.
-This means it will be harder to raise rates and clients will be more focused on getting things done than seeing you as a partner to help their business.
+This could include anything from copy editing work to graphic design.
+This means that if you try to increase rates, clients may just try to find someone else to do the work.
+Ultimately, you will want to move away from any highly saturated space toward work where you are differentiating yourself.

 2) Project / Fixed-Fee Projects